Our Team & Board

 john chavez, president

-Mr. Chavez is the President of the New Mexico Angels.
-President since 2008, he has been an angel investor since 2003.
+Mr. Chavez has served as the President of the New Mexico Angels since 2008 and has been an active angel investor since 2003.
 Mr. Chavez is also the Managing Director of Phase One Ventures, a start-up fund out of Santa Fe, NM and Managing Director of New Mexico Start-Up Factory I and II.
 Outside of the Angels, he is the President of Tafoya and Brainerd Partners LLC, a nationwide business development consulting firm.
 Prior to his work in consulting, Mr. Chavez was appointed Cabinet Secretary of the Taxation and Revenue Department by by New Mexico Governor Gary Johnson.
 During his six year tenure as Tax Secretary he also served as the President of the Federation of Taxation Administrators for one year.

 Mr. Chavez received the following degrees from New Mexico State University: Master of Business Administration, Bachelor of Art in Economics and Bachelor of Business Administration in Finance.